Mhamedben/buzzline-06-Mhamed/README.md

+# Module 6 Project: Stock Sentiment Streaming Pipeline
+This project implements a real-time stock sentiment analysis pipeline that streams data from a producer to a consumer using Kafka.
+The producer generates mock sentiment data for various stock tickers, and the consumer listens for updates, processes the data, and visualizes the sentiment trends and volatility over time.

 ## Overview
 The pipeline consists of two main components:

 ### 1. Producer (Producer_Mhamed.py):
 The producer continuously generates mock sentiment data for various stock tickers (e.g., AAPL, TSLA, MSFT, etc.) and sends it to a Kafka topic.
 Each data point includes: A timestamp, A stock ticker and a sentiment score (between -1 and 1), which represents the overall sentiment around the stock.
 ### 2. Consumer (Consumer_Mhamed.py):
    The consumer listens to the Kafka topic, stores incoming sentiment data in an SQLite database, and visualizes the data using real-time charts.
-    - The consumer generates
+  #### The consumer generates:
-      - Bar Chart: Displays the current sentiment score for each stock ticker.
+     - 1- Bar Chart: Displays the current sentiment score for each stock ticker.
-      - Line Chart: Shows the sentiment trend over time, smoothed with a moving average.
+     - 2- Line Chart: Shows the sentiment trend over time, smoothed with a moving average.
-      - Volatility Chart: Displays the sentiment volatility (standard deviation) for each ticker.
+     - 3- Volatility Chart: Displays the sentiment volatility (standard deviation) for each ticker.

-### 4. Start Kafka and Zookeeper:
-  - Start Zookeeper (Terminal 1)
+## Installation
+### Prerequisites
+Ensure you have the following installed:

-      - WSL
+   - WSL (Windows Subsystem for Linux)

-      - ./bin/zookeeper-server-start.sh
-      - ./bin/zookeeper-server-start.sh config/zookeeper.properties
-   - Start Kafka (Terminal 2)
+   - Apache Kafka

-      - WSL
-      - ./bin/kafka-server-start.sh
-      - ./bin/kafka-server-start.sh config/server.properties
+   - Python 3.x

-Insight Focus
+## Insight Focus
-The core insights provided by this system are:

-Real-Time Sentiment: The sentiment score for each stock ticker, updated every 10 seconds, gives insights into market sentiment towards specific stocks.
-Sentiment Trends: A smoothed moving average of sentiment scores over time helps to identify the overall trend for a specific stock.
-Volatility Analysis: A bar chart showing the volatility (standard deviation) of sentiment scores for each ticker.
-This helps to understand which stocks have more fluctuations in sentiment.
-Each time a message arrives:

-Producer: Generates random data for a stock ticker, including a sentiment score.
-Consumer: Processes the data by storing it in an SQLite database and updating the visualizations:
-Adds the sentiment score to the appropriate stock ticker's list.
-Updates the bar chart showing the latest sentiment for each ticker.
-Updates the line chart showing sentiment trends and moving averages.
-Updates the volatility chart, which measures the sentiment score's fluctuations.
+   ### Real-Time Sentiment
+   ### Sentiment Trends
+   ### Volatility Analysis

+## Running the Pipeline

+### 1. Start the Kafka Broker
+### 2. Run the Producer
+### 3. Run the Consumer

+## Visualization

+## Directory Structure

+## Conclusion

 Running the Pipeline
 1. Start the Kafka Broker
 Before running the producer or consumer, make sure you have a running Kafka broker on localhost:9092.